Choosing a Faculty Thesis Committee

 In the event that a student should not pass the oral examination, the thesis director will grade the project as if it were a regular course.
 Should this happen, the student would not graduate with departmental honors.
 There is no obligation to submit the thesis to an oral examination if the director judges it to be of insufficient quality.
 In such a case, the director would grade the thesis as if it were a regular course.

 An Honors Thesis, or its equivalent, and the oral examination are simply the minimum requirements of the program.
 Some departments have prescribed additional requirements.
 You may click on the department name to download the requirements.

 For information about due dates, style, or format requirements, please see the Honors Thesis Formatting page.

-Turn in your finished thesis to the Honors Program Secretary, Wendy Wilson in Admin 312.
+Turn in your finished thesis to the Office Coordinator, Wendy Wilson in Admin 312.